 Suppliers that are not sure whether their customer is an end user or intermediary supplier should ask their customer if they are an end user or intermediary supplier and keep a record of the answer.
-It will be up to the customer to notify the supplier that they are an end user or intermediary supplier and that VAT should be charged in the normal way instead of being subject to reverse charge.
+It will be up to the customer to make the supplier aware that they are an end user or intermediary supplier and that VAT should be charged in the normal way instead of being subject to reverse charge.